-DIRECTORATE OF INTELLIGENCE

-APPROVED FOR RELEASE: 06-Apr-2010

-Central Intelligence Bulletin

-DOCUMENT SERVICES BRANCH

-FIE COPY

-DO NOT DESTROY

-Secret

-No 592 21 June 1972 The CENTRAL INTELLIGENCE BULLETIN is produced by the Director of Central Intelligence to meet his responsibilities for providing current intelligence bearing on issues of national security to the President, the National Security Council, and other senior government officials.
+The CENTRAL INTELLIGENCE BULLETIN is produced by the Director of Central Intelligence to meet his responsibilities for providing current intelligence bearing on issues of national security to the President, the National Security Council, and other senior government officials.
 It is produced in consultation with the Departments of State and Defense.
+When, because of the time factor, adequate consultation with the department of primary concern is not feasible, items or portions thereof are produced by CIA and enclosed with brackets.

-When, because of the time factor, adequate consultation with the department of primary concern is not feasible, items or portions thereof are produced by CIA and enclosed in brackets.
+is produced in consultation with the Departments of State and Defense.
+When, because of the time factor, adequate consultation with the department of primary concern is not feasible, items or portions thereof are produced by CIA and enclosed with brackets.
 Interpretations of intelligence information in this publication represent immediate and preliminary views which are subject to modification in the light of further information and more complete analysis.
 Certain intelligence items in this publication may be designated specifically for no further dissemination.
-Other intelligence items may be disseminated further, but only or a need-to-know basis.

-WARNING

-This document contains information affecting the national defense of the United States, within the meaning of Title 18, sections 793 and 794, of the US Code, as amended.
-Its transmission or revelation of its contents to or receipt by an unauthorized person is prohibited by law.

-GROUP 1

-Excluded from automatic

-downgrading and

-declassification
+Other intelligence items may be disseminated further, but only on a need-to-know basis.
+WARNING , WARNING This document contains classified information affecting the national security of the United States within the meaning of the espionage laws, US Code Title 18, Sections 793, 794, and 798.
+This document contains classified information affecting the national security of the United States within the meaning of the espionage laws, US Code This document contains classified information affecting the national security of the United States within the meaning of the espionage laws, US Code This document contains classified information affecting the national security of the United States within the meaning of the espionage laws, US Code This document contains classified information affecting the national security of the United States within the meaning of the espionage laws, US Code